vinaykharayat/vinaykharayat/README.md

 - 😄 Pronouns: ...
 -->

-- ⚡ Fun fact: No one is intelligent, some people are just more expert on specific topic! 😉
+- ⚡ Fun fact: No one is intelligent, some people are just more expert in a specific topic! 😉

 ### Currently I'm listening to 🎵